About

 The French artist, actor, photographer and performer Emmanuel Barrouyer addresses contemporary issues of gender and identity, in his work.
 He most often uses himself in various staged self portraits, where it appears as if he is himself, but the ambiguity of self and identity are always close by, so that portraits of Emmanuel are often not portraits at all.

-Emmanuel's artwork dealing with gender and identity started off in 2013 when he began to impersonate female friends, as in the pieces As Julie, and Boy's Legs.
+Emmanuel's artwork dealing with gender and identity started off in 2013 when he began to impersonate female friends, as in the piece As Julie, and .
 This gave him the impetus to start exploring who we are, and more importantly, who others see us as.
 How do others identify us?
 Is it real, or is it delusional.
 Does it help liberate us, or does it increasingly imprison us?

 Emmanuel is an artist who wants to know.
 He doesn't play with gender and identity in order to shock, in order to offend, in order to make a name for himself.
 He genuinely wants to know who he is, whether he is the amalgamation of the beliefs of others, or if there is something at the core of self that is intrinsically him, and intrinsically knows that it is him, no matter what might be added or subtracted later through the journey of life, and that is something we all want and need to know.